Bill Richardson, former N.M. governor who worked to free Americans held abroad, dies

 Days later, the former governor successfully negotiated American journalist Danny Fenster's release after holding meetings with Gen. Min Aung Hlaing, the Burmese army general who seized power after ousting the elected government of Nobel laureate Aung San Suu Kyi.

-Last week, Richardson was nominated for a Nobel Peace Prize for his global efforts to free political prisoners.
+Last week, Richardson was nominated for a Nobel Peace Prize for his global efforts to free political prisoners — one of multiple Nobel Prize nominations.
 The Democratic senators who nominated him noted Richardson's recent role in the releases of professional basketball star Brittney Griner and Marine veteran Trevor Reed, both of whom were repatriated in prisoner swaps with Russia.

 Before Griner's release was secured, Richardson expressed optimism about the outcome in an interview with NPR last year.
 "Prisoner exchanges are unseemly, but sometimes you have to do them in order to bring American hostages home," he said.